aaljarrah/nextjs-starter-kit-betterauth-s3-worker-localization/README.md

 - ✅ Updated all documentation to use PNPM commands
 - ✅ Replaced MinIO code with generic S3 client (AWS SDK v3)
 - ✅ All scripts now use PNPM for better performance

----

-**Built with senior developer best practices** - This project prioritizes maintainability, scalability, and production readiness from the ground up, using PNPM for superior package management.